Firework Categories, Classifications & Safety Distances

 There are two reasons you might ask this (very common!) question:

 One is that you’re maybe a bit tight for space, say in the back garden.
 You might have 10m distance from the fireworks to your audience and are wondering if you should still use a firework with a 15m distance.
-In cases like this we must stress that firework safety distances should always be adhered to.
+In cases like this I must stress that firework safety distances should always be adhered to.
 Whilst proper setting up (such as staking and taping cakes to the ground) can mitigate most of the risks, these safety distances should nonetheless be regarded as a minimum.
 So in short if you have 10m for example do not use 15m or 25m rated fireworks, use 8m fireworks.
 Similarly, 25m F3 fireworks must have 25m distance at least.
 Don’t fire them at 15m or 20m!

 Another reason you might ask this is if you are firing in a much larger area, say a playing field, and are worried that your spectators are too far away.
 However, most 8m, 15m and 25m fireworks look equally as good from 30m, 50m or even further away.
-In fact if you have the space we always recommend pushing the fireworks back well beyond the label’s stated distance.
+In fact if you have the space I always recommend pushing the fireworks back well beyond the label’s stated distance.
 The more space you allow, the less of a risk to the audience in the event of a problem.

 Training, insurance, storage and other related laws